On linearly ordered sets of chain components: Introduction

 A point $x\in X$ is called {\it chain recurrent} if $x\,\mathcal{C}\,x$.
 The set of all the chain recurrent points of a dynamical system $(X,f)$ is denoted by $CR(X,f)$.
 We write simply $CR_f$ when the space $X$ is clear from the context.
 Given a dynamical system $(X,f)$, we define the equivalence relation $E$ on $CR(X,f)$ as follows: for every $x,y\in CR(X,f)$,

 Let $\mathfrak{C}(X,f):=CR(X,f)/E$ be the set of equivalence classes on $CR(X,f)$ with respect to the relation $E$.
 We write simply $\mathfrak{C}_f$ when the space $X$ is clear from the context.
-The equivalence classes of $\mathfrak{C}_f$ are called \emph{chain components}.
+The equivalence classes of $\mathfrak{C}_f$ are usually called \emph{chain components} (\cite[Def.~2.70]{kurka}).
 We define the partial order relation $\preceq$ on $\mathfrak{C}_f$ in the usual way through representatives.
-Before introducing this partial order on chain components, we briefly comment on the direction chosen of the relation.
+Before introducing this partial order on chain components, we briefly comment on the direction chosen for the relation.
 Of course both directions are a priori admissible in defining the relation, but we adopt the convention, common in the literature, that $[x] \preceq [y]$ whenever $y \,\mathcal{C}\, x$, that is, when the dynamics flows from $y$ to $x$ through pseudo-orbits with arbitrarily small corrections.
 This choice aligns naturally with the role of Lyapunov functions, which decrease along orbits and are constant precisely on the chain components.
 Intuitively, one can think of $[y]$ ``collapsing'' dynamically into $[x]$, as energy dissipates or as the system evolves towards a more stable behavior.
-In this sense, the order reflects a form of dynamical causality, with larger components flowing towards smaller ones.
+In this sense, the order translates into a form of dynamical causality if we think that ``larger" components flowing towards ``smaller" ones.

 Given $[x],[y]\in \mathfrak{C}_f$, we set:

 The poset $(\mathfrak{C}_f,\preceq)$ is called \emph{chain components poset} (in short, the $\mathcal{C}$-poset) of the system $(X,f)$.

 We can also give the following purely topological definition of the chain relation $\mathcal{C}$.